 - tell your doctor and pharmacist if you are allergic to upadacitinib, any other medications, or any of the ingredients in upadacitinib extended-release tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: certain antifungal medications such as itraconazole (Onmel, Sporanox) and ketoconazole; aspirin and other nonsteroidal anti-inflammatory medications (NSAIDs) such as ibuprofen (Advil, Motrin) and naproxen (Naprosyn, Aleve); barbiturates such as phenobarbital or phenytoin (Dilantin, Phenytek); carbamazepine (Carbatrol, Tegretol, Equetro, others); clarithromycin (Biaxin, in Prevpac); enzalutamide (Xtandi); certain medications for HIV including efavirenz (Sustiva), indinavir (Crixivan), nelfinavir (Viracept), nevirapine (Viramune), ritonavir (Norvir, in Kaletra), and saquinavir (Invirase); nefazodone; rifabutin (Mycobutin); or rifampin (Rifadin, Rimactane, in Rifamate, in Rifater).
+Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: certain antifungal medications such as itraconazole (Onmel, Sporanox). ketoconazole, and voriconzole (Vfend); aspirin and other nonsteroidal anti-inflammatory medications (NSAIDs) such as ibuprofen (Advil, Motrin) and naproxen (Naprosyn, Aleve); clarithromycin; enzalutamide (Xtandi); certain medications for HIV including indinavir (Crixivan), nelfinavir (Viracept), ritonavir (Norvir, in Kaletra), and saquinavir (Invirase); nefazodone; phenytoin (Dilantin, Phenytek); rifabutin (Mycobutin); or rifampin (Rifadin, Rimactane).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with upadacitinib, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor if you are pregnant or plan to become pregnant.
 You will need to have a pregnancy test before you start treatment with upadacitinib.
 You should use birth control to prevent pregnancy during your treatment and for at least 4 weeks after your final dose.
 Talk to your doctor about birth control methods that you can use.
 If you become pregnant, call your doctor immediately.
 Upadacitinib may harm the fetus.